Mjle/discovie/README.md

 # Discovie

 ### Synopsis
 This project was made for our web application class cmps 183.
+We developed in a fullstack web2py python framework along with our teacher's selected single page application JS: vueJS.

 ### Installation